faisalbahadurhu/CourseraAssignments/README.md

 # CourseraAssignments
-This Repo is created for the purpose of assignments of my Coursera Account
+This Repo is created for the purpose of assignments of my Coursera Account.
+Wellcome to the Coursera Assignments.